vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/023/06_brahmANi_hi.md

 The referent of the acc. pl. neut. adjs. in cd is unspecified; either the pressings or the formulations -- or, better, both -- would work.
 Both are elsewhere qualified as śáṃtama-: cf. VIII.33.15 sávanā santu śáṃtamā and V.73.10 imā́bráhmāṇi várdhanā … santu śáṃtamā.

 A rare ex. of variant readings, the hapax rā́ṇdya-/rā́ndrya- is unclear.
-Ge refuses to tr. it.
+Geldner refuses to tr. it.
 The publ. tr. ‘enjoyable’ (which should be marked with ?) rests on Hoffmann’s suggestion (reported in EWA s.v. rā́ṇḍya-), deriving it from √raṇ (or √ram).
 Certainty of course is impossible, but some such meaning fits the context.

 vákṣana- in d serves as a synonymous substitute for várdhana- (5d, 6a).